 Services that are covered for you What you must pay when you get these services

+to a \$175 copay at an outpatient facility.

+Therapeutic radiology services (such as radiation treatment for cancer):

+35% of the total cost for each Medicare-covered therapeutic radiology service in an office setting or outpatient facility.

+Surgical and medical supplies:

+35% of the total cost for Medicare-covered supplies.

+Lab services:

 \$20 copay for each Medicare- covered lab service. \$0 copay for COVID-19 lab services.

 Blood services:

 35% of the total cost

 Allergy testing:

 \$20 copay for each allergy testing visit and treatment.

 EKG:

-35% of the total cost for each EKG.
+Up to 35% of the total cost for each EKG.

 Bone mass services:

 \$50 copay for each Medicare-covered service.

 Other diagnostic radiology services:

-Up to a \$50 copay for each Medicare-covered diagnostic radiology service in an office setting, imaging center, and up to a \$175 copay at an outpatient facility.
+Up to a \$100 copay for each out-of- network Medicare-covered diagnostic radiology service in an office setting, imaging center, and up to a \$250 copay at an outpatient facility.